dddrrreee/cs140e-23win/labs/18-equiv-os/README.md

 Today we'll have a very small, OS that does equivalance checking.
 It provides `fork`, `waitpid`, `exit` and `sbrk`.

 The good news:  lab today is capped at 2.5 hours.
-You
+You should drop in the code that you can to replace ours from old labs and see that the tests pass.
+As is: `make` in `code` should complete without panics.

 The bad news: the reason its short is that the code is not clean and simple.
 It needs another day of hacking.
 So, all you have to do today is try